Ten reasons why South Norwood is one of the best places to live in London

 7. BRIT School: On the edge of South Norwood's Selhurst is the BRIT School that produced such artists as Amy Winehouse, Katie Melua and Adele.

-8. Pubs: There are over sixteen good pubs and social clubs in South Norwood with another opening on Portland Road shortly.
+8. Pubs: There are over fifteen good pubs and social clubs in South Norwood.
 See all local pubs.

 10. Norwood Junction Subway: The subway is the first reinforced concrete foot tunnel in the world.
 It was created to link the two sides of South Norwood, either side of Norwood Junction.